 About Our School

-Amisk School is a newly configured school with four single graded classes of about 70 students from grades ECS-3.
+Amisk School is a newly configured school with four single graded classes from grades ECS-3.
 We offer a full range of programs following the Alberta Learning curriculum.
 The teachers are supported by a number of teaching assistants, with an emphasis on early literacy and numeracy.
 Staff is continually attending professional development activities to increase their knowledge and understanding of new curriculum and program.
 Students throughout the school enjoy physical education classes five times a week, as well as art, music and drama.
 The classes are actively involved in the town library, with weekly visits as well as our own school library, which is fully automated.

 Amisk School is located in the Village of Amisk - serving the communities of Amisk, Hughenden, Czar and Metiskow.
 Boasting access to skating, curling, bowling, and golf facilities, libraries, a dance academy and 3 well maintained community halls.
 Nearby Shorncliff Lake Provincial Park offers the chance for recreational boating and swimming in the summer months, and is ideal for snowshoeing, cross-country skiing and wildlife viewing in the winter time.
 The Village of Amisk has housing available at very reasonable rates and is a 15 minute drive to Hardisty (which is a central oil hub for many established oil companies) or a 30 minute drive to Wainwright.

 The general version of the handbooks and summaries are produced in both English and French.
 You will find them to be a valuable source of information for this school year.
 Updated on an annual basis, the Curriculum Handbooks for Parents offer in-depth information about what students are expected to learn at each grade level of the curriculum; the Curriculum summaries provide concise grade-at-a-glance information.
 The handbooks and summaries will continue to support successful communication with parents.